How do I Apply for Aid?

 - Appeal any decision made by the financial aid staff.

 - Know that financial aid is awarded at the beginning of the aid year, but is paid one semester at a time.

 - Know that aid is applied to the student’s bill for the semester.
 If there is aid in excess of the bill, the student will generally receive a refund.
 Details are available on the student’s Bronco Web account.
 No aid can be applied to the bill until it has been completely processed.

 - Know SUNY Delhi's Student Loan Practices Code of Conduct

-- Select any participating lender for their Stafford loans and personal loans.
+- Select any participating lender for their personal loans.

 - Know what portions of the financial aid must be repaid and the annual interest rate.

 - Know the graduation and transfer-out rates for certificate or degree-seeking full-time, first-time undergraduate students.
 For students who began in the fall 2001, thirty-five percent of these students graduated and twenty-four percent transferred-out within three years.

 - Be notified in writing if their financial aid is canceled due to a drug conviction while attending college.